 Open questions, rating scales, sliders, and binary (yes/no) questions;

 Data logged on the respondents' devices, so respondents can review their answers during the entire research period (and after);

 In app messaging to correspond with respondents (sorry for the current uncool lack of design);

-Very soon, we (: Glenn Houtgraaf MSc, prof. dr. Sandra van Thiel, and me) start working with DearScholar in a diary study funded by the Dutch Research Council on work-related creativity.
+Currently, we (: Glenn Houtgraaf MSc, prof. dr. Sandra van Thiel, and me) start working with DearScholar in a diary study funded by the Dutch Research Council on work-related creativity.
 We use DearScholar to follow about 100 participants over a period of six months, asking them closed- and open-ended questions at bi-weekly measurement occassions to investigate creative processes.